RaquelWriter/javascript-web-apis-samples/README.md

 ## battery-status folder

 With this project you can check the battery status of your computer, using only the Battery Status Web Api from navigation method of the browser.
+Documentation: [Navigator.getBattery()](https://developer.mozilla.org/en-US/docs/Web/API/Battery_Status_API)

 Sample code: